suinleelab/AIControl.jl/README.md

 Make sure that:
 - You are using Julia 0.7.
 - You downloaded necessary files for `--reduced` or `--dup` if you are running with those flags.
 - You sorted the input bam files according to the UCSC hg38 assembly as specified in Step 3.

+We have tested this implementation on:
+- macOS Sierra (2.5GHz Intel Core i5 & 8GB RAM)
+- Ubuntu 18.04

 If you have questions, please e-mail to hiranumn at cs dot washington do edu.